 What do forensic engineers do?
-They apply engineering knowledge with detective work to problem-solve why something fails.
+They combine engineering expertise with detective skills to identify the reasons behind various failures.

 - Structural collapses

 Their work plays a huge role in legal decisions and keeps the public safe by holding professionals accountable.
 So, let’s dive into the fascinating world of forensic engineering!

 No matter what field they work in, forensic engineers have got a 6-step process they follow.
 But, the engineer’s background knowledge depends on the type of problem they’re trying to solve.